UKForeignOffice/loi-application-service/docs/session-data.md

 # Session data

-This is handled by Redis and is used to share data between different parts of the application.
+This is handled by Redis and is used to share data between different parts of the application as well as different applications altogether, notably the `loi-user-saervice`.

 <img src="./redis_session_data.png" alt="showing session data in redis commander" width="600"/>